-Heights council discusses city’s drought contingency plan
+Heights council discusses city’s Drought Contingency Plan

 Under Stage 2, Hyde said, conservation would be mandatory.

-Some of the activities prohibited under Stage 2, according to the conservation plan, would be washing sidewalks and driveways; allowing water to run off and pond in the street; charity car washes; and washing of automobiles, trucks, boats or other vehicles outside designated hours.
+Some of the activities prohibited under Stage 2, according to the conservation plan, would be washing sidewalks and driveways, allowing water to run off and pond in the street, charity car washes nand washing of automobiles, trucks, boats or other vehicles outside designated hours.

 Hyde also noted that if the city does implement mandatory restrictions, violators will first be spoken to and educated before the city imposes fines.